openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 This specification defines how to translate normative SSF event requirements into a JSON Schema.
 JSON Schema is a standardized way to describe the structure, constraints, and data types within a JSON document.
 JSON Schemas can also be used as validators to automatically check if a JSON document adheres to the defined schema, ensuring data integrity.

-Using JSON Schema to describe SSF has the following main benefits.
+Using JSON Schema to describe SSF has the following benefits:
 - Allows machine readability to auto generation of stubs
 - It enables a faster process to create, update and get approval for new event types.
 - JSON schema, rather than spec texts, is a more appropriate format to describe event types.